Las Vegas Car Accident Attorneys

 Absolutely not.
-Following a car crash, we recommend that you avoid communication with anyone representing the at-fault party.
+Following a car or truck crash, we recommend that you avoid communication with anyone representing the at-fault party.
 This is especially true for insurance companies.
 Remember – anything you say, or do, in front of an insurance adjuster may be held against you at a later time.
 They are well trained at gathering information and spinning it in such a way to discredit your claim.
 Even the most innocent act, or statement, can potentially damage your chances at securing the appropriate compensation.
 So try to avoid speaking to them and let us provide the proper representation!

 What Kind of Evidence Will I Need to Bolster My Claim?

 When it comes to successfully making your claim, there are a number of key pieces of evidence that can prove valuable.
 Photos, video, and any eye-witness accounts of your accident will be a crucial element in establishing your case.
 Police reports, hospital records, and any specialist evaluations will also aid in your claim.
 Finally, any physical evidence gathered from the vehicle – or the car itself – could prove to be a pivotal component.
 Our team of investigators can help track these items down for future use.

 How Much is My Claim Potentially Worth?

 This is a question we address quite often.
 No matter what anyone tells you, your case can't be calculated without a full review by a dedicated legal professional.
 There are many resources, both on and offline that claim to be able to "guess-timate" your case’s value.
 We can tell you without question that this is impossible.
 In fact, the valuations offered are usually far less than what the cases are actually worth.
 For a more precise assessment, contact us today and schedule an in-person review – either at our office or wherever is most convenient for you!

 When Should I Contact Breyer Law Offices, P.C.?